TL;DR: Key Points to Know About Filing a Civil Suit Without a Lawyer

 After an accident, you might be wondering if you really need to hire a lawyer—or if you might save some money and file a lawsuit yourself.
 In smaller cases—minor traffic violations, small claims court—the cost of hiring legal counsel may outweigh the expected return, especially if your attorney charges by the hour.
-However, hiring a qualified Denver personal injury attorney is an important step in getting a fair outcome for larger cases.
+However, hiring a qualified car accident attorney in Denver is an important step in getting a fair outcome for larger cases.

 Regardless of what type of case you need to file or whether you are suing (the “plaintiff”) or the one being sued (the “defendant”), you have the right to represent yourself in court.
 There is no law that requires you to hire an attorney, nor is there any right to have an attorney appointed for you.